Post-Compulsory Education and Training Cert Ed / PGCE; ProfGCE

 How to apply

-This course is offered at three award levels.
-You apply for either the PGCE or CertEd depending on your qualifications and will be assessed for the ProfGCE whilst on the course.
+This course is offered at two award levels.
+You apply for either the PGCE or CertEd depending on your qualifications.
 You do not need to make multiple applications if you'd like to complete more than one pathway.
 Please apply to your preferred pathway and mention within the personal statement the pathways you'd like to complete.

 Writing your application